D-LEMA: Deep Learning Ensembles from Multiple Annotations -- Application to Skin Lesion Segmentation: Introduction

 Deep neural networks have been shown to potentially overfit to noisy labels~\cite{zhang2016understanding} and our motivation for this work is to avoid single annotator bias~\cite{lampert2016empirical}.
-Therefore, we seek training deep segmentation models to learn from multiple annotations as available instead of discarding some annotations. \cmmnt{Our motivation for this work is to be able to learn from multiple annotations as available instead of discarding some annotations.
-Although deep neural network models have been shown to be inherently robust to noise~\cite{rolnick2017deep}, we would want to avoid relying on a single annotator's data since it would lead to the model learning the annotator's biases~\cite{lampert2016empirical}.\todo{@Zahra, check rephrasing of these 2 sentences above highlighted.}} Rather than selecting a subset of images to learn from~\cite{ribeiro2020less}, we instead propose a generalized approach of annotation weighting by leveraging different groups of consistent annotations in an ensemble method towards efficiently learning from all available annotations.
+Therefore, we seek training deep segmentation models to learn from multiple annotations as available instead of discarding some annotations.
+Rather than selecting a subset of images to learn from Ribeiro et al.~\cite{ribeiro2020less}, we instead propose a generalized approach of annotation weighting by leveraging different groups of consistent annotations in an ensemble method towards efficiently learning from all available annotations.
 We also utilize uncertainty estimates~\cite{kendall2017uncertainties,lakshminarayanan2017simple} in an ensemble learning framework to improve predictive uncertainty and calibration confidence in the final prediction.

 \textbf{Contribution claims:} We consider two major factors in the aggregation of multiple ground truth annotations: (1) handling contradictory annotations in the training data originating from inter-annotator disagreements, and (2) improving the model’s confidence calibration through deep ensembling.
 Our hypothesis is that given a new image, leveraging different experts’ skills independently and fusing them in an ensemble model, while considering their estimated uncertainty, makes for a more reliable final prediction.